LucaCerina/WisconsinSC_cleaner/README.md

 The code does not remove any existing annotation nor modify original files.
 However, some redundant information is ignored in Twin logs (See [Known Issues](./KNOWN_ISSUES.md) file.)

 The script is entirely built on Python standard library and tested on Python v3.8.
+The script is not optimized for efficiency and it parse recordings sequentially, yet parsing 2570 recordings take approximately 5 minutes.

 ## Format of the output
 The `.uniform.txt` file will have a columnar format (comma separated values) with a header: